- Chart

 Overview

 The Franklin FTSE Brazil ETF (FLBR) seeks to track the investment results of the FTSE Brazil RIC Capped Index, which represents the performance of Brazilian large- and mid-capitalization stocks.
-It offers exposure to the Brazilian equity market, focusing on a diversified portfolio of Brazilian companies.
-The investment strategy involves passively tracking the index.
+The fund offers exposure to the Brazilian equity market and aims for long-term growth by tracking the index's performance.
+The asset allocation is primarily focused on equity securities.
+The investment strategy is passive, seeking to replicate the index's holdings and weightings.

 Reputation and Reliability